-Through BF&M, the Group sponsors a defined benefit pension plan for eligible employees.
-These plans are closed to new entrants for employees hired after 1999.
+Through BF&M, the Group sponsors a defined benefit pension plan for eligible employees in Bermuda.
+The plan is closed to new entrants for employees hired after 1999.
 The defined benefit plan is administered by a separate Fund that is legally separated from the Group.
-Responsibility for governance of the plans including investment and contributions lies jointly with the Group and the Trustees of the pension fund.
+Responsibility for governance of the plan including investment and contributions lies jointly with the Group and the Trustees of the pension fund.

-Under the plans, the pension amount at retirement is based on an employee's final average earnings.
+Under the plan, the pension amount at retirement is based on an employee's final average earnings.
 The scheme is generally funded through payments determined by periodic actuarial calculations.
-Cash contributions to the plan by the Group during 2019 were \$nil (2018 - \$340).
+Cash contributions to the plan by the Group during 2020 were \$nil (2019 - \$nil).

 The Group measures the fair value of assets and the accrued benefit obligations as of 31 December.
-The most recent actuarial valuation of the plans assets and the present value of the defined benefit obligation was carried out as of 31 December 2019.
+The most recent actuarial valuation of the plans assets and the present value of the defined benefit obligation was carried out as of 31 December 2020.

-The following table provides summaries of the defined benefit pension and post-retirement medical plans' estimated financial position at 31 December 2019 and 2018.
+The following table provides summaries of the defined benefit pension and post-retirement medical plans' estimated financial position at 31 December 2020 and 2019.